saifil4/book-search-tool/Answers to technical questions.md

 ##	How would you track down a page performance issue in production?
 Have you ever had to do this?
-There are multiple things you can check to counter performannce issues.
+There are multiple things you can check to track performannce issues.
 1. Check network tab in dev tools and look for assets that might be taking more time to load.
+2. Check performance tab in dev tools
+3. Check for any errors in console while might be causing the performance problems.

 ## How would you improve the API that you just used?
 1. Imporve documentation.
 Maybe implement something like swagger.
 2. Better pagination support
-3. Better structured query.

 ## Please describe yourself using correctly formatted JSON.
         {